How To Sell a House Without a Realtor

 Professional, high-definition photos lead to more showings.
 The majority of home buyers are searching online or via a mobile app for their next dream house and the major feature they have to look at is photos.
 Professional photos ensure that viewers will stop and pay attention to your listing.

-Showing volume is truly the best proxy for buyer interest.
-In other words, the number of buyer tours you get dictates how much demand there is for your property.
+Home showings are the best way to gauge buyer interest and get offers.
+The number of buyer tours you get dictates how much demand there is for your property.
 If your home price is $500,000 and only get 1 showing the first weekend, this is generally a bad sign.
 In contrast, if you get 5-6 showings the first weekend for the same house, this may indicate strong demand and an accurately priced property.

-Once showing begin to roll in, it's also important to not decline showings, especially on the weekend.
-This has become more difficult in recent years with work-from-home setups, but if your home is priced accurately, prepare to have lots of showings - particularly the first week.
-And best practice is to accept them all!
+Once showings begin to roll in, it’s also important to not decline tour requests, especially on the weekend.
+If your home is priced accurately, prepare to have lots of showings – particularly the first week.
+And best practice is to accept them all.

 The prospective homebuyer will most likely be working with a buyer's agent.
 So, once you have legit interest, the buyer's agent will reach out to you with an offer.
 When you list the property, you'll set a buyer agent commission that you are offering.
 Remember, you'll be avoiding the 2.5 - 3% listing agent fee, but generally you'll still be on the hook for the buyer agent commission.